keymetrics/doc-pm2/en/enterprise/BACKEND.md

     - `mongodb://{mongodb_ip}/keymetrics` [docs](https://docs.mongodb.com/manual/reference/connection-string/)
 - `KM_REDIS_URL`: the URI used to connect to redis, example :
     - `redis://{redis_ip}:6379` [exact format defined in **url** property](https://github.com/NodeRedis/node_redis#options-object-properties)
-- `KM_SITE_URL`: the hostname that will be used to connect to the Keymetrics instance, it need to be known for the frontend and PM2 to work correctly.
+- `KM_SITE_URL`: the hostname that will be used to connect to the PM2 Plus instance, it need to be known for the frontend and PM2 to work correctly.
 Example :
     - `http://backend.production.keymetrics`, can be a IP however it **absolutly need** to `http://` at the begining
 - `SMTP_USER`: the username used to send email notifications via 3rd party email provider
 - `SMTP_PASSWORD`: the password used to send email notifications via 3rd party email provider